 Depending upon the way in which your knee tracks, you may find that the elliptical is perfect for your knees.
 This low-impact exercise has a more limited range of motion in the knee joint, which can help keep your knees moving fluidly.
 Elliptical machines are also weight bearing, which can help you develop stronger bones around the knees to help support them.

-Choose an elliptical like the Smooth CE 7.4, which has a long, 21-inch stride.
+Choose an elliptical that has a long, 21-inch stride.
 This may be more comfortable for those with problem knees.
 If you find, however, that your knees turn inward as you pedal, and this in turn causes you pain, you may want to avoid using the elliptical machine.
+For your safety you should avoid the pre-set programs on an elliptical machine.
+If the speed or incline changes too quickly, it could put you at risk of injury or falling.

-While running is not recommended for arthritic knees, walking can be a useful aerobic exercise for people with arthritis.
+While running is not recommended for arthritic knees, walking on a treadmill can be a useful aerobic exercise for people with arthritis.
 Treadmills offer more cushion than hard pavement, and gentle inclines can help make the workout more challenging without being strenuous.

 Start slowly, walking for five to 10 minutes at a time, as you build up strength and stamina.
-Use a walking treadmill like the Exerpeutic 350 at home for a comfortable indoor walk.
+Use a walking treadmill at home for a comfortable indoor walk.
+For your safety avoid steep inclines which could cause excess stress on your knees.

 Best Strength Training Equipment for Arthritic Knees